Understanding Trauma Through the Lens of Ayurveda

 Incorporating Ayurvedic principles into your trauma recovery journey not only aids in emotional healing but also fosters a deeper connection to your mind-body balance, promoting overall health and harmony.

 By understanding how each dosha uniquely responds to trauma, we can better support ourselves and others on the path to recovery.
-Ayurveda offers a compassionate and holistic approach, reminding us that healing is not one-size-fits-all, but rather a deeply personal journey.
+Ayurveda offers a compassionate and holistic approach.
+It reminds us that healing is not one-size-fits-all but rather a deeply personal journey.
 It certainly has been for me.

 May Your Path Be Your Purpose ~ Corena Hammer